DougReeder/enyo-animated/README.md

 * [enyo.Panels](http://enyojs.com/docs/latest/developer-guide/building-apps/layout/panels.html)
 and its descendants such as enyo.ImageCarousel
 * trees using [enyo.Node](http://enyojs.com/docs/latest/index.html#/kind/enyo.Node)
-* [enyo.Slidable](http://enyojs.com/docs/latest/index.html#/kind/enyo.Slideable) can be configured to produce toast.
+* [enyo.Slidable](http://enyojs.com/docs/latest/index.html#/kind/enyo.Slideable) can be configured as toast.
 * [enyo.PulldownList](http://enyojs.com/docs/latest/index.html#/kind/enyo.PulldownList)

-## Contributions
+## How to contribute

 * Develop on a git branch or fork.
 * Submit changes as a GitHub pull request, that merges cleanly and doesn't break any tests, to the master branch
 * Include the following line in the pull request comments, substituting your real name and email address, to assert your compliance with [Open webOS Developer Grant and Certificate of Origin 1.0](http://www.openwebosproject.org/community/governance/dco/)

 	Open-WebOS-DCO-1.0-Signed-Off-By: Joe Smith <joe@myco.com>